• Skip to primary navigation

 What is psyllium husk powder?

-Psyllium husk powder is an extremely high fiber food, so it is usually found in the colon cleansing section of your local health food store.
-In gluten-free baking, it helps with texture, retains moisture, and prevents the bread from being crumbly.
+Psyllium husk powder can be used as a replacement for xanthan gum.
+It is an extremely high-fiber food, so it is usually found in the colon cleansing section of your local health food store.
+In gluten-free baking, it helps with texture, retains moisture, and prevents the bread from crumbling.
 It can also lend a slight sourdough-like texture, which I love.
-Also, it can sometimes lend a purple tinge to foods but it's nothing to worry about - the food is fine to eat 😀
+Also, it can sometimes lend a purple tinge to foods, but it's nothing to worry about - the food is OK to eat 😀

 Do I need to use oil in my skillet?

-No, I don't recommend oil or the tortillas may turn out greasy.
+No, I don't recommend oil, or the tortillas may be greasy.
 Because of this, you need to use a non-stick pan.
-I use a super-slick cast iron skillet, but a pancake griddle or a traditional non-stick pan will work well too.
+I use a super-slick cast iron skillet, but a pancake griddle or a traditional non-stick pan will work well, too.

-These low-carb tortillas are versatile and can be used for so many things, but here are a few recipe ideas:
+These low-carb tortillas are versatile and can be used for so many things, but here are a few recipe ideas on how to serve them:

 • tacos with this taco seasoning recipe